 Teaching Your Kid to Say “No”

-Giving your child the ability to say no doesn’t mean they can say no to anything and everything.
+Your child’s ability to say no doesn’t mean they can say no to anything and everything.
 Saying they don’t want a certain person to hug them is different than saying no when they’re asked to unload the dishwasher.

 Consent is a two-way street.
 Not only are they allowed to say no when it comes to their own body, emotions, or personal space, but they also need to allow others to do the same.
 Let them know that when someone tells them no, they should respect it.
 In the same way, when they tell someone no, then that person should respect it as well.

-One of the best ways to teach a child a new skill, and have them see the application to real life, is to role play a few scenarios.
+One of the best ways to teach a child a new skill, and have them see the application to real life, is to roleplay a few scenarios.
 Let them know when they are allowed to say no with no explanation and when a no might need a follow-up conversation.
 Give them examples and let them make up their own.

 This, like so many topics, won’t be a one-time discussion but an ongoing conversation.
 Let your child say no to people, activities, or situations that make them uncomfortable.
 The more they are allowed to follow their own instincts, the more likely they’ll be to listen to them in a difficult situation.